Mwimwii/lpg-pump-rs232/README.md

 ## Overview

-This project provides a system for interacting with ADCENG LPG filling scales (referred to as "pumps") via RS232 serial communication.
+This project provides a monorepo for interacting with ADCENG LPG filling scales (referred to as "pumps") via RS232 serial communication.
 It includes:
 1. A Python application (`sim_pc.py`) to act as a host computer, polling the scale, sending commands, parsing responses, and logging transactions to a backend API.
 2. A Python script (`sim_pump.py`) to simulate the behavior of an ADCENG LPG scale for development and testing purposes.
 3. A Node.js backend server (`server.js`) using Express and Prisma to store and retrieve transaction data from the scales.
+3. A DOTNET tester (`csharp/PayGasConsoleTester.csproj`) to test the communication protocol.

 The system is designed to work with actual ADCENG scales connected to a Windows PC and also allows for a fully simulated environment on a single Windows machine using virtual serial ports.